Excello-cz/netdata-plugins/README.md

 # Netdata plugins

-You just have reached a small collection of [netdata](https://github.com/netdata/netdata) external plugins for [qmail](http://cr.yp.to/qmail.html) data monitoring gathering and [daemontools](http://cr.yp.to/daemontools.html).
+You just have reached a small collection of [netdata](https://github.com/netdata/netdata) external plugins for [daemontools](http://cr.yp.to/daemontools.html) data monitoring gathering, [qmail](http://cr.yp.to/qmail.html) and [qmail-scanner](http://toribio.apollinare.org/qmail-scanner/).

+## svstat.plugin

+`svstat.plugin` is a netdata external plugin.
+It detects presence of a [daemontools](http://cr.yp.to/daemontools.html) by changing working directory to `/service`.
+The plugin collects uptime or downtime, respectively, in positive or negative number of seconds since last change of the service.
+The information is gathered from `supervise/status` file in similar manner as [svstat](http://cr.yp.to/daemontools/svstat.html) does, however, the file is accessible only for root by default (This is feature of [supervise](http://cr.yp.to/daemontools/supervise.html) program), therefore `svstat.plugin` has to have `suid` flag set or `CAP_DAC_READ_SEARCH` capability on linux.

+The plugin skips all subdirectories starting with `.` character.

 ## qmail.plugin